deepakr-28/simply-jekyll/_posts/2021-06-01-reddit-strategy.md

 ### When you Get Stuck, Go Back to Your Initial Users

 I suggested keeping this sprint short is because chances are you'll be hit with an existential crisis while you're building it.
 The longer it takes, the harder it'll be to keep up the momentum.
 It took me 5-6 months to ship, which could've been done faster and there were times I wanted to quit.
 I constantly asked myself "who'll want this?".
 During these tough times where you're questioning your sanity, you need to go back to your users and get more validation to get your momentum back especially if you're an indie-hacker.
 There were times I was like "only if I worked on a B2B product" before launch and then I'll go back and read the initial customer development I did and it'd give me a boost of energy to keep going.
-I think questioning your sanity is a good way to make sure that you're not building anything based on delusions, too much of this can be detrimental.
+I think questioning your sanity is a good way to make sure that you're not building anything based on your delusions, too much of this can be detrimental.

 ### After the MVP is Done, Release it!